 Cotswold Lavender is located just outside the small Cotswold village of Snowshill, around two miles south of Broadway.
 If you’re travelling by car, the address is Hill Barn Farm, Snowshill, Broadway, Worcestershire WR12 7JY, and the site is signposted from the main roads.

-There’s no bus service out to the lavender fields, so you would need to book a taxi to get there (the farm also advise booking your return trip in advance as local taxis can get busy).
+Once you reach Broadway, there is no bus service out to the lavender fields, so you would need to book a taxi to get there (the farm also advise booking your return trip in advance as local taxis get busy).
+Or the walk to the lavender fields via the Broadway Tower is around 3 miles.

 When’s the best time to visit?

 The Cotswold lavender fields are only open for a limited time each summer, so make sure you don’t miss out.
-Exact timing depends on the weather but in a typical summer, the lavender starts to bloom in mid-June and reaches its peak in mid-July.
-As the lavender is a crop, peak bloom means its ready to harvest, which normally starts in late July and carries on into the start of August.
+In a typical summer, the lavender starts to bloom in mid-June and reaches its peak in mid-July.
+Peak bloom means its ready to harvest, which normally runs from late July to early August.

 How much does it cost?